Thi-Tracey-Nguyen/Terminal-App/README.md

    The player can type `%help` to see valid keyboard inputs such as `%skip`, `%help` and `%quit`.
 After that, they can return to where they were in the game.

 5. Quit anytime
-   The player can type `%quit` to quit at anytime.
+   The player can type `%quit` or `Ctrl+C` to quit at anytime.
 The program will display a farewell message and terminate.

 ### Feature logics